 Because of the east facing orientation of the Statue it is a bit difficult to get a good view of Manhattan from the small windows of the Crown if we equate it with the ones you will have from the Pedestal's observation deck but as I said, when you are here the views are almost the least of it.

 However, from the Crown you will have an unusual perspective of the Statue of Liberty.
-For once you'll see it from top to bottom and not the other way around as you would from the Pedestal.
-It's unique!
+For once you'll see it from top to bottom and not the other way around as you would from the Pedestal - it's unique!

-Climbing the Pedestal and the Crown of the Statue of Liberty is a totally different experience.
+The climb to the Pedestal and the Crown of the Statue of Liberty is a totally different experience.
 While the former can be accessed without too much effort by stairs or by elevator (in the case of disabled people), the latter can only be reached by climbing a very narrow spiral staircase of more than 300 steps that connects the legs of the Statue with the torso and its head, so it is required to have a good physical condition.
 Children, for example, to enter the Crown must be at least 1'21 meters tall and able to climb by themselves.

-Also, in this sense, the ascent and descent of the Crown is done by different stairs so there will be no problem of running into other visitors who are making the ascent while you descend.
+Also, in this sense, the ascent and descent of the Crown is done by different stairs so there will be no problem of bumping into other visitors who are making the ascent while you descend.

-- Entrance to the Pedestal
+- Pedestal Entrance

 - Adult: from $22